croyleje/email_server.standalone/README.md

 reboots at off peak hours.
 It is also recommended to install the `needrestart` package to help identify services that need to be restarted after updates.

+_Debian_ uses systemd services to run periodic APT maintenance tasks.
+You can check the relevant timers and configure them accordingly but the defaults are reasonable.

+- downloads: /lib/systemd/system/apt-daily.timer

+- upgrades: /lib/systemd/system/apt-daily-upgrade.timer

+If you would like a report of the changes and any issues I would also suggest installing `apt-listchanges` and editing the configuration file at `/etc/apt/listchanges.conf`.

 # News/Updates (Debian 12 Bookworm)

 Moving forward this script will be moved to Debian 12 Bookworm exclusively.
 This